 - Fruit skin and seeds

-This type of fiber does not break down in the stomach or intestines and helps to increase stool bulk without adding too much fluid to your digestive tract.
-These foods help food pass through the digestive tract more quickly, which could protect you from constipation.
+This type of fiber does not break down in the stomach or intestines and helps to increase stool bulk.
+These foods help food and waste pass through the digestive tract more quickly, which could protect you from constipation.

 What Is The Daily Recommended Fiber Intake?

 The daily recommended intake of fiber is at least 14 grams for every 1000 calories consumed (11).
 For example, a person who eats 2000 calories per day should consume at least 28 grams of fiber each day regardless of age or gender.